 Additional tax provisions include:

 - Modification of net operating losses (NOL): Unchanged in the most recent legislation, NOLs are typically subject to a taxable-income limit and may not be applied to previous years to reduce income.
-The Coronavirus Aid, Relief, and Economic Security (CARES) Act in March 2020 allowed business owners to take NOLs from tax years 2018, 2019 and 2020 and carry those back five years to offset income and provide cash flow to use during the crisis.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act of March 2020 allowed business owners to take NOLs from tax years 2018, 2019 and 2020 and carry those back five years to offset income and provide cash flow to use during the crisis.